Is there a future for humans to write white papers?

 I doubt it.
-More likely they will come up with what Bob Bly calls “Google Goulash”—a hodge-podge of search engine results cobbled together with no craft or insight.
+More likely they come up with what Bob Bly calls “Google Goulash”—a hodge-podge of search engine results cobbled together with little craft or insight.

 Not to worry about AI reason #5: White papers have to make sense

-To prepare the “creative” AI programs of today, developers feed them a whole lot of data and then ask them to come up with something original.
+To prepare the AI programs of today, developers feed them a whole lot of data and then ask them to come up with something original.

 So what if someone fed 100 white papers into an AI and asked it to write something original?

 A few years ago, he fed 100 white papers for cryptocurrency startups into an AI and asked it to write a white paper for a new venture.

 The results are hilarious, even after they were edited by a human.

 Here’s the abstract: